 Kathmandu is known as the "city of temples" and the "city of gods and goddesses" and carries religious and cultural significance for both Hindu and Buddhist followers.
 It is a spiritual land full of mystery, myth, and religion.
 Thus, the history of the city carries a story related to religion.

 Mixed with different ethnic settlements dwelling together in the city of Kathmandu.
-You will be stunned to view the festival around the city, as the dwellers celebrate festivals more than the number of days in a year.
+Travelers will be stunned to view the festival around the city, as the dwellers celebrate festivals more than the number of days in a year.

-It's not a mere observing while being in Kathmandu, this valley is diverse with culture and religion carrying the live image of overall Nepal and is filled with the spiritual and mythical supremacy one can feel throughout the visit.
+It's not a mere observation while being in Kathmandu, this valley is diverse with culture and religion carrying the live image of overall Nepal and is filled with the spiritual and mythical supremacy one can feel throughout the visit.

-Starting with the Swyambhunath Stupa famously known as the Monkey Temple lies at the top of a hillock a beautiful place to view Kathmandu valley, the Langtang Himalayan ranges, lovely stupas, and temples filled with monkeys surrounding the entire spectrum.
+Starting with the Swyambhunath Stupa famously known as the Monkey Temple lies at the top of a hillock a beautiful place to view Kathmandu Valley, the Langtang Himalayan ranges, lovely stupas, and temples filled with monkeys surrounding the entire spectrum.

 Further, you will be heading towards Patan Durbar Square, one of the oldest settlements of the Kirat king; the Palace, Golden temple, Bhimsen temple, Krishna mandir, Sundari Chok, Taleju temple, Royal bath, etc will be a soothing view and never to miss the Ashoka stupa build during 2nd century BC.

 Heading further from Patan Durbar Square towards Pashupatinath, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view the open cremation ceremony of the death.